PabloBInotto/Reporting-Mysql-to-Powerpoint/README.md

 # Reporting-Mysql-to-Powerpoint
 How get data from mysql and use this data to make a report on powerpoint

+Start use the index.php page

+1 - Set the your mysql
+2 - Create a user and password 2 - After you you open the index.php page the system will request to set the connection.
+3 - Use the user and password made on mysql at secound step the creation of database, tables and views will be created automactic

 If you have some doubts, you can watch the videos series at youtube or open the issue to this repository.

  - Videos series: https://www.youtube.com/playlist?list=PL9gBE1GKF5p0Q3AuFNcUgAUe6sKGAgZAF